TurtlewareAU/homelab-docs/Homelab/SonarQube/Setup Jenkins For SonarQube.md

-Add the following plugins to jekins to work with SonarQube https://plugins.jenkins.io/sonar/
+Add the following plugins to jekins to work with SonarQube.

+https://plugins.jenkins.io/sonar/